 Methodology Changes.
-For the year ended December 31, 2012, we enhanced the computations used to account for Dealer Loans, which is described more fully in Note 5 to the consolidated financial statements.
-For the three year period ended December 31, 2012, we did not make any other significant methodology changes for Loans that had a material impact on our financial results.
+For the year ended December 31, 2012, we enhanced the computations used to account for Dealer Loans and for the year ended December 31, 2013, we enhanced our methodology for forecasting future collections on Loans, both of which are described more fully in Note 5 to the consolidated financial statements.
+For the three year period ended December 31, 2013, we did not make any other methodology changes for Loans that had a material impact on our financial results.